-In addition to purpose, achievement is another essential recipe to achieving a positive mental state.
+In addition to purpose, achievement is another essential ingredient to achieving a positive mental state.
 Setting and achieving goals can boost your confidence level and give you a deeper sense of purpose.
-For example, when a player or team accomplishes a task in a video game, it can give the players the confidence to try something new in the real world.
+For example, when a player or team accomplishes a task in a video game, it can give that player the confidence to try something new in the real world.

 While video games can provide incredible mental health benefits, there are certainly negative effects, as well.
 Simply stated, too much of anything in our lives is a bad thing.

-According to the NIH, too much time spent playing video games can negatively affect your mental health via lack of physical activity.
+According to the National Institutes of Health, too much time spent playing video games can negatively affect your mental health—primarily due to a lack of physical activity rather than the game affecting your mental health, directly.
 Unfortunately, there is a general lack of full-body movement and exercise while playing video games.

 Lack of physical activity will negatively affect all aspects of your health, and mental health is no exception.
-Holistic wellness includes getting enough sleep, eating nutritious foods, getting enough exercise, fostering relationships, and preventing and/or rehabilitating injuries/ailments.
+Holistic wellness includes getting enough sleep, eating nutritious foods, getting enough exercise, fostering relationships, and preventing and/or rehabilitating injuries or ailments.